-The intention of C2L is to help young parents (defined as those aged under 20) to continue in education after the birth of a child.
-It provides funding for childcare whilst the young parent is engaged in a study programme and is not able to provide care for their child.
-C2L can also help with travel costs involved in taking the child to the childcare provider.
+C2L provides funding for childcare to help young parents (defined as those aged under 20) continue in education after the birth of a child.
+The scheme provides funding for childcare whilst the young parent is engaged in a study programme and is not able to provide care for their child.
+It can also help with travel costs involved in taking the child to the childcare provider.

-The young parent’s study programme must have some public funding and their childcare provision must be registered with Ofsted.
+To be eligible, the young parent’s study programme must have some public funding and their childcare provision must be registered with Ofsted.

-To get C2L, young parents, their education institution and their childcare provider must all meet the eligibility criteria.
+To get C2L, the young parent, their education institution and their childcare provider must all meet the eligibility criteria.

 Young parents must complete and submit a new application each academic year even if their study programme runs for more than one year.

-Young parents should apply for C2L before the start of their study programme or as soon as possible after they start so their eligibility can be confirmed and payments can start quickly.
-It is important young parents know that payments can only be backdated to the start of their study programme if their application is received within 28 days of the start date.
-Payments for any applications received outside of this timeframe will begin from the Monday of the week the SBSS receive the application.
+Young parents should apply for C2L before the start of their study programme or as soon as possible after they start.
+If young parents apply after the start of their study programme, it is important they know that payments can only be backdated to the beginning of their study programme if their application is received within 28 days of the start date.
+For any applications received outside of this timeframe payments will only begin from the Monday of the week the SBSS receive the application.

 Stakeholders should tell young parents about the availability of financial support for childcare through C2L to help them make more informed decisions about their options.
-Some examples of ways in which stakeholders have sought to raise awareness of C2L and/or worked together to encourage young parents to apply for help from the scheme are included in the section Raising awareness of Care to Learn.
+Some examples of good practice are included in this guide.

 To receive C2L, the young parent, their education institution and childcare provider must all meet the eligibility criteria.